Ticket #4581 (new enhancement)

 But maybe warning boxes should be made optional in the first place with the default of being disabled.
 This way users won't get visual corruption, because the assertions are captured, but also if it can be enabled, causes of strange behaviors are much easier to identify and developers can just run it with warning translation AND alerting enabled by default.

-comment:4 Changed 2 months ago by zaytsev
+comment:4 follow-up: ↓ 6 Changed 4 months ago by zaytsev

 Fortunately, there are some distros withowt crapd.